wellcomecollection/catalogue-pipeline/snapshots/README.md

 Contains:

-- snapshot_generator: inspect the production Catalogue Elasticsearch index and produce a snapshot of works using their display model.
+- `snapshot_scheduler`: a lambda triggered by CloudWatch, publishes messages to SNS describing required snapshots.
-- snapshot_scheduler: a lambda to schedule snapshots (triggers the snapshot generator).
-Triggered daily by CloudWatch events.
+- `snapshot_generator`: an ECS service which polls SQS, produces a snapshot of works from the Catalogue ES index using their display model.
-- snapshot_recorder: notified by SNS -> SQS from the snapshot_generator about completed snapshots, recording metadata in a reporting cluster Elasticsearch index.
+- `snapshot_recorder`: a lambda triggered by SNS, recording metadata in a reporting cluster Elasticsearch index.
-- snapshot_reporter: reports on daily snapshots in team Slack, will provide notification on failure.
-Triggered daily by CloudWatch events.
+- `snapshot_reporter`: a lambda triggered by CloudWatch, reports on daily snapshots in team Slack, will provide notification on failure.

 ## Architecture